gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 - **Access:** User arrives here after clicking the password reset link in their email, which is processed by the `/auth/confirm` route handler.
 The URL will include the `email` as a query parameter.
 - **User Interface (`src/features/auth/components/reset-password-form.tsx` - Client Component):**
-    - The email field is pre-filled (from URL query parameter) and disabled, providing context for password managers.
+    - The email field is pre-filled (from URL query parameter) and disabled.
     - User enters their New Password and confirms it.
     - An initial check is performed using the `useAuth` hook (`@/features/auth/hooks`) to ensure a user session exists (meaning they've successfully come from the email link).
+It specifically uses `isSessionLoading` and `sessionUser` from the hook.
 If not, they are redirected to `/forgot-password`.
 - **Form Submission & Server Action (`src/features/auth/actions/auth.actions.ts`):**
     - Triggers the `updateUserPassword` Server Action.
 - **Server-Side Validation (within Server Action):**
-    - New password and confirmation are validated (must match, meet strength criteria) using Zod schemas from `src/features/auth/schemas/update-password.schema.ts`.
+    - New password and confirmation are validated using Zod schemas from `src/features/auth/schemas/`.
 - **Service Call (`src/features/auth/services/auth.service.ts`):**
     - If validation passes, the Server Action calls the `updateUserWithSupabase` service function.
 - **Supabase Interaction (within Service):**